savegame/sailfish-doom3es/README.md

  - [X] Added statically linked SDL2 (patched for SailfishOS lipstick compositor)
  - [X] Added framebuffer transformation for landscape mode in SailfishOS
  - [ ] Added dbus MCE call for disable screen blanking, while game is running
- - [ ] Added imgui for use it in touch screen controls.
+ - [X] Added imgui for use it in touch screen controls.
+ - [X] Added imgui startup screen, where you can choose game data folder, and setup some settings

 # D3ES